-NOTES.- The closing scenes of this world's history and the judgment are clearly brought to view here.
-Ever since the fall of the Ottoman Empire in 1840, the nations have been preparing for war as never before, in view of international complications and a world war which all fear is inevitable upon the dissolution of Turkey and the final disposition of its territory.
+Notes.- The closing scenes of this world's history and the judgment are clearly brought to view here.
+Ever since the loss of independence by the Ottoman Empire in 1840, the nations have been preparing for war as never before, in view of international complications and a world war which all fear is inevitable upon the dissolution of Turkey and the final disposition of its territory.
 Towering above all others, the Eastern question has been the one of paramount concern to them.